Mouad-Mehdi/computational-ballistics/README.md

 ## 2. Linear drag Model

-here we introduce linear drag to our model, since assuming no drag at such speeds is unrealistic.
+Considering the fact that air resistance plays an important role in the trajectory at high speeds, we will first introduce linear drag to our model.
-We start with a linear drag model for analytical tractability, even though quadratic drag is more physically accurate at bullet velocities.
-This serves as an intermediate step that can still be solved analytically before introducing the quadratic model, which requires numerical integration. the updated equation gives us :
+Even though quadratic drag is more physically accurate at high velocities, we start with a linear drag model mainly as a benchmark against which to test different numerical methods to solve ODEs, since analytically solving them will quickly become impractical. the updated equation gives us :

 $$
 \sum \vec{F_{ext}} = \vec{P} - k\vec{v} = m\vec{a}
 $$

-from this we can again derive two differential equations :
+From this we can again derive two differential equations:

 $$
 \begin{cases}